adamhammes/site/content/recipes/toasted-honey-popcorn.md

----
++++
-title: "Toasted Honey Popcorn"
+title = "Toasted Honey Popcorn" date = 2017-12-04T09:42:16-05:00
-date: 2017-12-04T09:42:16-05:00
-description: "Sweet popcorn isn't really my jam, but when the occasion calls I reach for this recipe.
+description = "Sweet popcorn isn't really my jam, but when the occasion calls I reach for this recipe.
 Toasted butter, honey, and salt combine to form a sweet and salty popcorn coating."
----
++++

 ## Ingredients